-- (a) In accordance with Rule 62-330.310, F.A.C., and except as provided in section 12.1.1, below, upon completion of a project constructed in conformance with an individual permit issued under Part IV of Chapter 373, F.S., the permit must be converted from the construction phase to an operation and maintenance phase. - (b) Responsibility for operation and maintenance of a regulated activity shall be an obligation in perpetuity as provided in Rule 62-330.310, F.A.C. - (c) Operation and maintenance entities must demonstrate that they have the financial, legal, and administrative capability to perform operation and maintenance in accordance with Agency rules and permit conditions.
-Legal and financial capability requirements for operation and maintenance entities are specified further in section 12.3 below. - (d) Conversion of a permit from the construction to the operation and maintenance phase shall follow the procedures in Rule 62-330.310, F.A.C., and section 12.2, below.
+- (a) In accordance with Rule 62-330.310, F.A.C., and except as provided in section 12.1.1, below, upon completion of a project constructed in conformance with an individual permit issued under Part IV of Chapter 373, F.S., the permit must be converted from the construction phase to an operation and maintenance phase. - (b) Responsibility for operation and maintenance of a regulated activity shall be an obligation in perpetuity as provided in Rule 62-330.310, F.A.C.
+Such entity or entities must have the financial, legal, and administrative capability to perform operation and maintenance in accordance with Agency rules and permit conditions. - (c) Operation and maintenance entities must demonstrate that they have the financial, legal, and administrative capability to perform operation and maintenance in accordance with Agency rules and permit conditions.
+Legal and financial capability requirements for operation and maintenance entities are specified further in section 12.3 below. - (d)(e) Conversion of a permit from the construction to the operation and maintenance phase shall follow the procedures in Rule 62-330.310, F.A.C., and section 12.2 &, below.

-12.1.1 Exceptions
+12.1.1 Exceptions [No change.]